Tatarstan: Middle Ages

 Volga Bulgaria finally fell to the armies of the Mongol prince Batu Khan in the late 1230s (see Mongol invasion of Volga Bulgaria).
-The inhabitants, a large amount of them killed and the rest mixing with the Golden Horde's Kipchaks, became known as the Volga Tatars.
-In the 1430s, the region again became independent as the base of the Khanate of Kazan, a capital having been established in Kazan, 170 km up the Volga from the ruined capital of the Bulgars.
+The inhabitants, a large number of whom were killed and the rest mixing with the Golden Horde's Kipchaks, became known as the Volga Tatars.
+In the 1430s, the region again became independent as the base of the Khanate of Kazan, with its capital established in Kazan, 170 km up the Volga from the ruined capital of the Bulgars.

 The Khanate of Kazan was conquered by the troops of Tsar Ivan the Terrible in the 1550s, with Kazan being taken in 1552.
 A large number of Tatars were forcibly converted to Christianity and were culturally Russified.
-Cathedrals were built in Kazan; by 1593 all mosques in the area were destroyed.
-The Russian government forbade the construction of mosques, a prohibition that was not lifted until the 18th century by Catherine the Great.
+Cathedrals were built in Kazan; by 1593, all mosques in the area had been destroyed.
+The Russian government forbade the construction of mosques, a prohibition that was not lifted until the 18th century, during the reign of Catherine the Great.
 The first mosque to be rebuilt under Catherine's auspices was constructed in 1766–1770.